DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/adding-usgscsm-plugin-to-isis.md

                     "$HOME/.Isis/csm3.0.3/")
   EndGroup
   ```

-??? info
-    If you want to find where the installation path is being defined, look [here](https://github.com/DOI-USGS/usgscsm/blob/main/CMakeLists.txt#L712).

 ### Using your local build
 If you are working on USGSCSM, you can build a local conda package of USGSCSM and install that in your ISIS conda environment for testing.